Ari-healthcare-data/clinical-operations-dashboard/README.md

 ## Why I Built This

-I’m transitioning into a healthcare data and analyst fucused role, and I wanted a project that reflects real-world workflows instead of just isolated datasets.
+I’m transitioning into a healthcare data and analyst focused role, and I wanted a project that gives me hands-on experience simulating realistic clinical workflows, not just isolated static datasets.

 Instead of using a simple dataset, I built a multi-table system (patients, providers, appointments, referrals, etc.) to better understand:

 - How clinical data is structured
 - How different parts of the system connect
 - How operational issues (like no-shows or referral leakage) show up in the data

+By analyzing referral bottlenecks, I could see how small delays snowball into bigger operational problems, which is something I found fascinating.

 ---